 Home and community-based waiver programs available to people who meet the eligibility criteria include:

-Consumer Directed Community Supports (CDCS) is available under the Alternative Care program and each of the waivers.
-General information is available on the consumer directed community supports (CDCS) page for people with disabilities.
+Consumer directed community supports (CDCS) is available under the Alternative Care program and each of the waivers.

 To participate in one of the home and community-based waiver program, the following questions must be asked about the services: